Coat of arms of Northern Ireland

 The coat of arms of the Government of Northern Ireland was granted to the Executive Committee of the Privy Council of Northern Ireland in 1924.
+The Government of Northern Ireland was replaced by the Northern Ireland Executive in 1974 and consequently the arms can no longer be used.

 History

 The coat of arms was designed by Major Sir Nevile Wilkinson, Ulster King of Arms, at Dublin Castle, in 1923.
 In January 1924, Major Wilkinson held discussions with Northern Irish officials in London regarding the coat of arms.
 The final design was completed by Wilkinson's deputy, Thomas Ulick Sadleir, for approval by the Northern Irish cabinet in April 1924.
 The artwork was approved and the Royal Warrant signed by King George V and issued through the Home Office on 2 August 1924 and registered in the Register of Arms in Dublin as follows:

-Royal Warrant Government of Northern Ireland

-Argent a cross gules, overall on a six pointed star of the field ensigned by an Imperial crown proper a dexter hand couped at the wrist of the second.

-Given at our Court of St. James in the 15th year of our reign 2nd August 1924 by His Majesty's command.

 The supporters were granted in 1925: a red lion rampant, as on the Royal Banner of Scotland, to represent the Ulster Scots, and an Irish elk to represent the "native element".
 The lion bears a flag with the Irish harp and the Irish elk bears a flag with the arms of the De Burgh family (described above).
 The supporters were blazoned as follows:

-Dexter a lion gules armed langued and collared or, supporting a flagstaff proper, therefrom flowing to the sinister a banner azure, charged with a harp or, stringed argent, surmounted by an imperial crown proper; Sinister an Irish elk proper, collared or, supporting a like staff, therefrom flowing to the dexter a banner or charged with a cross gules.

 In 1971, the College of Arms in London added the compartment on which the supporters stand:

-On a grassy mount two flax plants each with three flowers on stems proper.